It Takes Two: Children’s Hospital Los Angeles-Providence Saint John's Neonatal Care Partnership Helps Newborn Twins Overcome Early Obstacles

 David says it's tough seeing one son in the hospital while his other son is already home, and they are glad for help from family, including David's mother who flew in from Taiwan to help care for Liam.
 And they continue to stay positive.

 "We’re doing OK with it, because we’re always seeing progress," says David.
-"We can be the type of people who just dwell on our mishaps and not move forward, but all the different issues that Logan’s been dealing with, he’s able to tackle them and get better and move forward, so that’s really what we are focusing on, is that he’s continuously just getting better and better. ”
+"We can be the type of people who just dwell on our mishaps and not move forward, but in all the different issues that Logan’s been dealing with, he’s able to tackle them and get better and move forward.
+So that’s really what we are focusing on."

 "This case exemplifies our partnership in the community to better neonatal healthcare," says Philippe Friedlich, M.D., chief of the Division of Neonatology and director of the Fetal and Neonatal Institute at Children’s Hospital Los Angeles.